 Data Collection

 Naturally, a data management platform HAS to collect data in real-time.
-This operation is called “batch data processing,” and it’s a great way to analyze large amounts of data at once.
+This operation is called “batch data processing,” and it’s a great way to analyze large amounts of behavioral data at once.

 You’ll also need to create proper mechanisms for effective data ingestion (obtaining and importing data for usage & storage).
-To accomplish this.
-The development team has to create SDKs for mobile apps, code tags for web properties, and enable batch imports at scale (for offline data).
+To accomplish this, the development team has to create SDKs for mobile apps, code tags for web properties, and enable batch imports at scale (for offline data).

 Audience Building & Management

 The second vital feature of a data management platform is the ability to organize and analyze the audience based on all the data ingested.
-Where do you take data?
+Where do you get data?
 For this, you’ll need to partner up with third-party data providers.

 To make use of the integrated data, backend devs create data models, and frontend devs create visualizations.
 The combined efforts result in a convenient analytics feature.